dalibo/emaj/docs/en/setup.rst

 E-Maj extension setup
 =====================

-If E-Maj is already installed in the database, you may need to :doc:`upgrade <upgrade>` it.
+If an extension already exists in the database, but in an old E-Maj version, you need to :doc:`upgrade <upgrade>` it.

 Otherwise, some preliminary operations are required.